Joel Farabee: Professional

 Farabee returned to the Flyers' training camp for the 2020–21 season having gained nine pounds and stating he felt "a lot more confident."
 He made his season debut on January 13 against the Pittsburgh Penguins, during which he tied a franchise record for most points in a season-opener by scoring four points in the 6–3 win.
 Later that month, Farabee scored his first NHL hat trick in a 4–3 overtime win against the Islanders, becoming the second youngest Flyers player to achieve this feat during the regular season.
 He finished the season with 20 goals and 18 assists for a career high 38 points.
 As such, Farabee was awarded the Pelle Lindbergh Memorial Trophy, given to the most improved Flyer as voted by his teammates.

 Following his career-best season, Farabee signed a six-year, $30 million contract extension with the Flyers on September 2, 2021.
-With the offseason acquisition of Cam Atkinson, Farabee began the season on a high-scoring line alongside him and Derick Brassard.
+With the off-season acquisition of Cam Atkinson, Farabee began the season on a high-scoring line alongside him and Derick Brassard.
 However, after experiencing a pointless drought through eight games, Farabee was placed on a line with Scott Laughton for a game against the Carolina Hurricanes.

+In January 2025, Farabee joined teammate Scott Laughton as a Flyers' Pride ambassador for their annual pride night game.
+However, Laughton was unable to play on the night of the game due to personal matters and Farabee took on the role by himself.

+During the 2024–25 season, his sixth with the Flyers, Farabee was traded along with Morgan Frost to the Calgary Flames in exchange for Andrei Kuzmenko, Jakob Pelletier and two draft picks on January 30, 2025.

 Playing style

-Farabee says he models his playing style after Pittsburgh Penguins forward Jake Guentzel.
+Farabee says he models his playing style after Tampa Bay Lightning forward Jake Guentzel.
 The comparisons were focused on their skating ability, playmaking, and hockey IQ.
 He has also drawn comparisons to Brad Marchand and Zach Parise due to his "high motor and a good deal of intensity."
 During the Flyers' training camp in 2019, teammate Jakub Voráček called him a "smart player" who was hard to catch up with.